The X Factor (British TV series) series 10: Bootcamp/Six Chair Challenge

 On 17 April 2013, it was reported that this series' bootcamp could be changed and be conducted abroad like judges' houses, however, it was later confirmed that bootcamp would take place at Wembley Arena over four days, across three sessions between 9 and 12 August.
 It was reported that Cowell was planning to give advice on which acts should progress through this stage, meeting with the judges on his yacht to give opinions on the acts, but further reports claimed that due to a pregnancy scandal, Cowell would instead speak to the judges by telephone, as he did in series 9.
 However, this did not happen.

 In a change to the usual format, the judges were allocated their categories before bootcamp, via a phonecall from executive producer Richard Holloway.
 Walsh has the Boys, Scherzinger had the Girls, Osbourne has the Over 25s and Barlow has the Groups.
-On the first day of bootcamp, soloists were put into groups of three within their category, and groups were put into pairs.
+For the first stage of bootcamp, soloists were put into groups of three within their category, and groups were put into pairs.
 They had to perform within that pair or group, and the category judge would then decide who would continue.
+After the first stage of bootcamp had concluded, Barlow called back two rejected soloists from Scherzinger's Girls category and a female member of a mixed group he had originally turned down, and asked them to form a new three-piece girl group, Miss Dynamix.

-There was then a change in the format, that saw the judges choose the acts to advance to judges' houses immediately after their bootcamp performance, instead of waiting until everyone had performed.
+The second stage of bootcamp was reworked into a new format called the Six Chair Challenge, that saw the judges choose the acts to advance to judges' houses immediately after their performance, instead of waiting until everyone had performed.
 Each judge had six places to their judges house, and they granted a 'seat' to the performers they wanted to advance in their category.
-However, if a judge already chose six acts for their category, they could replace them if they preferred a later performer, therefore causing bootcamp to be branded the 'ultimate game of musical chairs' or even Six Chair Challenge was introduced.
+However, if a judge already chose six acts for their category, they could replace them if they preferred a later performer, therefore causing the Six Chair Challenge to be branded the "ultimate game of musical chairs".
 Bootcamp was broadcast over two episodes, each of 90 minutes, on 28 and 29 September.